ptupitsyn/ptupitsyn.github.io/_posts/2017-07-31-Whats-New-In-Ignite-Net-2.1.md

 title: What's new in Apache Ignite.NET 2.1
 ---

-Apache Ignite 2.1 [has been released](https://blogs.apache.org/ignite/entry/apache-ignite-2-1-a) today, introducing Ignite Persistent Store!
+Apache Ignite 2.1 [has been released](https://blogs.apache.org/ignite/entry/apache-ignite-2-1-a) last week, introducing Ignite Persistent Store!
 Another huge step forward for the project: it becomes a complete database with unique feature set, check out the comparison table on [ignite.apache.org frontpage](https://ignite.apache.org/).
 As usual, we'll have a look at new features from .NET standpoint.

 ![Apache Ignite Persistent Store](../images/ignite-persistent-store.png)